StudentAtCodingNinjas/E-com/README.md

-# E-com Api
-API design for an E-commerce platform admin to manage product inventory
+#API design for an E-commerce platform admin to manage product inventory